-How a CRM helps: Your CRM should be an essential data source when building an expansion business case.
+How CRM business development software helps: Your CRM for business development should be an essential data source when building an expansion business case.
 Productivity metrics, such as project and milestone trends, offer a snapshot of existing workloads to inform complex staffing decisions.
 Transaction and invoice data stored in your CRM provides transparency for identifying large customers, who may be more likely to make advanced purchases.
 Intuitive business intelligence (BI) dashboards make it easy to visualize existing product sales trends and forecast the impact of additional capacity.

 3. Leveraging existing relationships to evaluate product fit

 Launching a new product is hard work and, in many cases, kind of a gamble.
 Will the downstream revenue more than offset the upfront cost and effort of commercialization?
 Pre-validating product fit with a critical mass of customers is an excellent way to reduce risk and improve your chances of success.
 If enough customers express a desire to purchase, non-customers will likely, too.

 Existing customers also play a vital role in QA testing prior to full-scale launch.
 Beta testing with a group of loyal customers provides an unparalleled platform for collecting honest feedback and eliminating roadblocks to success.